Table of Contents

 When a patient is having a seizure, the term ictus is used to describe the period of seizing.
 The term postictal refers to the period that follows the seizure.
 An overview:

-- Ictal period: Time when seizure occurs
+- Ictal period: Time when a seizure occurs

 - Status epilepticus: Seizure activity > 5 minutes OR recurrent seizure activity without return to baseline mental status